Medically reviewed in August 2020

 What side effects can this therapy cause?

 Mentioned above, quality of life is a major focus of a treatment plan for MBC.
-People with MBC and their HCPs should discuss the risk of side effects—and the potential impact of those side effects—when beginning a new therapy.
-Also ask about ways you might be able to prevent or lessen side effects.
+People with MBC, caregivers, and their healthcare providers should discuss the risk of side effects—and the potential impact of those side effects—when beginning a new therapy.
+Also ask about ways a person might be able to prevent or lessen side effects.

 How is the therapy taken and how often?